-The new limited edition Oris WilliamsF1 Team (Ref.
-01 773 7685 4184-Set RS) may not only be an ultimate present for just about any F1 fan around the world, but is also a nice choice if you simply look for a sporty chronograph with modern design that doesn’t look like yet another Omega Speedmaster or Rolex Daytona clone.
+The limited edition Oris WilliamsF1 Team (Ref.
+01 773 7685 4184-Set RS) may not only be an ultimate present for just about any F1 fan around the world, but is also a nice choice if you simply look for a sporty chronograph with modern design that doesn’t look like yet another Omega Speedmaster or a Rolex Daytona “homage”.

 Coming in a daringly oversized stainless steel body whole 45 millimeters in diameter, the watch was definitely not designed with a business suit in mind.
 However, if you happen to be a man of heroic proportions, it may still look good with formal attire, especially if you change the black rubber band for a stainless steel bracelet.

-On yet another hand, the glossy blue rings on the Oris WilliamsF1 Team chronograph counters at 12 and 6 hours and a central chronograph indicator of the same color seem not only to invest the watch with energy, but also make it more versatile: you clearly can wear it with jeans and a sweater if you plan to go to a party, but don’t have a spare “party” watch.
+On yet another hand, the glossy blue rings on the Oris WilliamsF1 Team chronograph counters at 12 and 6 hours and a central chronograph indicator of the same color not only invests the watch with energy, but also makes it more versatile: you can wear it with jeans and a sweater if you plan to go to a party, but don’t have a spare “party” watch.

-As usual, the Swiss watchmaker uses a relatively new Sellita SW 500, a natural-born chronograph caliber that was designed to make up for ever worsening situation with deficit of the good old ETA Valjoux 7750 chronograph ebauches that are still a de facto standard in the industry.
+As usual, the Swiss watchmaker uses a relatively new Sellita SW 500, a natural-born chronograph caliber that was designed to make up for ever-worsening situation with a deficit of the good old ETA Valjoux 7750 chronographs that are still a de facto standard in the industry.
 I am not sure how far have they gone in personalizing it (perhaps, their customary red oscillating weight is the only modification to the caliber that they made), but I am pretty positive that Oris 773 (that’s how they prefer to call it) will be efficient and reliable enough for you to visit your local serviceman only for a regular check-up and maintenance.

-With a total production run limited to 600 pieces, it will probably not become a true rarity, but, knowing that this may very well be an only WilliamsF1 model in town, will certainly help to keep its resale price from falling like a rock.
-Also, the MSRP of below €3000 makes it a really nice choice, too.
+With a total production run limited to 600 pieces, it will probably not become a true rarity, but, knowing that this may be an only WilliamsF1 model in town, will help to keep its resale price from falling like a rock.
+Also, the MSRP of below €3000 makes it a nice choice, too.